lorenzo-rovigatti/comp_bio_notes/coarse_grained.md

 ## Correlation Function Approaches

-The correlation function approaches aim to parameterize coarse-grained (CG) potentials to reproduce specific structural properties, such as radial distribution functions (RDFs), obtained from atomistic simulations.
+The correlation function approaches aim to parameterize coarse-grained (CG) potentials to reproduce specific structural properties, such as radial distribution functions, obtained from atomistic simulations.
 These methods often employ iterative techniques to refine the CG potential so that the CG model accurately represents the structural correlations of the atomistic system.

 ### Direct Boltzmann Inversion (DBI)